srid/ema-template/README.md

 ## Getting Started

+### Using nix
 To develop with full IDE support in Visual Studio Code, follow these steps:

 - [Install Nix](https://nixos.org/download.html) & [enable Flakes](https://nixos.wiki/wiki/Flakes)
 - Run `nix-shell --run haskell-language-server` to sanity check your environment
 - Open the repository [as single-folder workspace](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces) in Visual Studio Code
     - Install the recommended extensions
     - <kbd>Ctrl+Shift+P</kbd> to run command "Nix-Env: Select Environment" and select `shell.nix`.
 The extension will ask you to reload VSCode at the end.